anreitersimon/Medbrain-Tutorial/STEP6-1.md

 var state: State = .Initial
 ```

-Additionally thre convenience accessors are added to the `State` enum
+Additionally 3 convenience accessors are added to the `State` enum:

 ```swift
 ///does the statusView need to be shown